rajendra627/k8s-bootcamp/bootcamp/day1/Architecture.md

 *Tip: To understand what objects, names, values are valid within a resource manifest, get familiar with navigating the API reference docs.*

+## Controllers ##

+The resources describe your desired state, the controllers work to make the desired state the current state - continuously.
+There are multiple controllers that manage ReplicaSets, Deployments, and more.
+They are essentially daemons that continuously watch for changes in resources and then carries out the necessary actions to put the cluster into a desired state.
+This is key to K8S providing self-healing capabilities.

 To interact with the API server, you have multiple options:

 * kubectl - the primary CLI tool